 Although a notice is not legally required to assert copyright on works published on and after March 1, 1989, displaying a copyright notice on websites is still a very good idea.
 A notice clarifies who owns the work, emphasizes that the owner asserts copyright, and encourages contact by those who wish to use the material.
 If any legal disputes arise, a posted notice may help defend against claims of "innocent infringement".

-- the year of first publication of the work; and
+- The year of first publication of the work (or of creation if the work is unpublished); and

 Examples